-The Beginning/Intermediate String Orchestra is open to all Freshman through Seniors with or without previous orchestral experience.
-Intermediate String Orchestra is a class where orchestral skills (including technique, posture, leadership, theory, and history) will be emphasized.
-Students are expected to practice weekly, and to come to class prepared to play every day.
-Other opportunities for students to further their knowledge and basic skills will be achieved through at least four major concerts and performances at District Music Festival.
-All students must have their own instrument for this class.
-If a student does not or is not able to own/rent an instrument, they must contact Mr. Harris to make arrangements for a school instrument.
-Selection of school instruments is very limited and will be based on need.
-Cello's and Bass' will be provided an instrument and bow for school use, as available.
+The Concert Orchestra (formerly Intermediate String Orchestra) is open to all Freshman through Seniors with at least one year of previous orchestral experience; this class is geared toward Freshman.
+Concert Orchestra is a class where orchestral skills (including technique, posture, leadership, theory, and history) will be emphasized.
+Students are expected to practice regularly and to come to class prepared to play every day.
+Other opportunities for students to further their knowledge and basic skills will be achieved through regular concerts and a performance at District Music Festival.
+It is recommended that students have their own instrument for this class, but rental options are available through the school district.
+Selection of school instruments is limited and will be based on need.
+Cello and Bass players will be provided an instrument and bow to use during school rehearsals.